QuickBooks Blog

 Add financial statements

-Add an account statement column to your COA to record which statement you’ll be using for each account–cash flow, balance sheet, or income statement.
+Add an account statement column to your COA to record which statement you’ll be using for each account, like cash flow, balance sheet, or income statement.
 For example, balance sheets are typically used for asset and liability accounts, while income statements are used for expense accounts.

 Track account movement

-Your chart of accounts is a living document for your business and because of that, accounts will inevitably need to be added or removed over time.
+Your chart of accounts is a living document for your business, meaning, over time, accounts will inevitably need to be added or removed.
 The general rule for adding or removing accounts is to add accounts as they come in, but wait until the end of the year or quarter to remove any old accounts.

 How accounting software can help manage your chart of accounts